121 - 130 search results of 179

-- Position statements Position statements are developed by us to inform building development application stakeholders about our position in terms of fire safety, building design and construction and building use.
-Recognising that there can be occasions where design and construction projects may encounter fire safety issues that are not…
+- Position Statements for Performance Solution Designs Position statements are developed by us to inform building development application stakeholders about our position in terms of fire safety, building design and construction and building use.
+Recognising that there can be occasions where design and construction projects may encounter fire…

 - Referral advice guide – performance solutions The following information is provided as guidance for building development applications where the design involves fire safety related performance solutions, and the development is assessable as building work under the Building Act 1975 (Qld).Building development applications that involve…